Wikunia/HE2LaTeX/README.md

 # HE2LaTeX

+**Not supported anymore*"
+I can't support this project anymore with the necessary download files as they are too huge for my small server.

 The main goal of this repository is to provide a framework of constructing LaTeX equations out of handwritten images.

 Converting this: